open-voip-alliance/AndroidPhoneLib/README.md

             })
 ```

-If register succeeds the callback `statecChanged(RegistrationState.REGISTERED)` will be called.
+If register succeeds the callback `stateChanged(RegistrationState.REGISTERED)` will be called.

 To `unregister` use: